Best Courses to Study in Ireland for Indian Students in 2026-27

 Admission Requirements and Documents Checklist for Indian Students

-General eligibility for the best courses to study in Ireland: Minimum 60-65% undergraduate aggregate.
-IELTS 6.0-6.5 overall (no band below 5.5-6.0).
-Statement of Purpose, two references, and CV.
+General eligibility for the best courses to study in Ireland: a minimum undergraduate aggregate of 60-65%.
+An IELTS overall score of 6.0-6.5 is required, with no band below 5.5-6.0.
+The application should include a Statement of Purpose, two references, and a CV.

 DocumentIndia-Specific Details